Altinity/clickhouse-grafana/.config/README.md

         grafana_image: ${GRAFANA_IMAGE:-grafana}
 ```

 In this example we are assigning the environment variable `GRAFANA_IMAGE` to the build arg `grafana_image` with a default value of `grafana`.
-This will give you the possibility to set the value while running the docker-compose commands which might be convinent in some scenarios.
+This will give you the possibility to set the value while running the docker compose commands which might be convinent in some scenarios.

 ---